 I have to tell you there are very few recipes I still eat that include cream of anything soup, but this Corn and Rice Casserole Aunt Paige makes one of them.
 It’s stinking delicious and so darn easy it’s almost ridiculous.
-I know some of you are going to be happy to see a super easy recipe you can make in 1-2-3.
+I know some of you will be happy to see a super easy recipe you can make in 1-2-3.

-I made a few changes to Aunt Paige’s recipe for Corn and Rice Casserole, and her recipe consisted of 1 package yellow saffron rice, one can of Mexi-corn, one can of Cream of Mushroom Soup, and 1 cup of yellow cheese.
+I made a few changes to Aunt Paige’s recipe for Corn and Rice Casserole, and her recipe consisted of 1 package of yellow saffron rice, one can of Mexi-corn, one can of Cream of Mushroom Soup, and 1 cup of yellow cheese.
 Easy Peasy!
-I made mine using 16-ounces of organic frozen yellow corn, 9-ounces of yellow saffron rice, one can Cream of Celery soup, two fresh jalapeno peppers, and 1 cup of Colby-Jack cheese.
+I made mine using 16-ounces of organic frozen yellow corn, 9-ounces of yellow saffron rice.
+One can of Cream of Celery soup, two fresh jalapeno peppers, and 1 cup of Colby-Jack cheese.
 Still as easy as pie.

-Honestly, the only reason I made the changes I did was that I usually cook with what’s on hand at the house.
+Honestly, I made the changes I did because I usually cook with what’s on hand at the house.
 We always have organic frozen corn, fresh jalapenos, Colby-Jack cheese, and so forth in the refrigerator.
 The only thing I had to buy was the cream of celery.
-I decided on the cream of celery is because I thought it might be the right choice of flavor.
+I decided on the cream of celery because I thought it might be the right choice.
 You can use whichever, or even Cream of Chicken would be good.